FixTweet/FxTwitter/README.md

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1000495191817453578/pxTwitter.png)

-We'll also automatically embed videos from other platforms, such as YouTube, so they can play without having to open a browser.
+On Discord, we'll also automatically embed videos linked from other platforms, such as YouTube, so they can play without having to open a browser.

 ## Embed Polls